techspence/Get-UserRDPLogon/README.md

 Run as Administrator

 ## Requirements
-'Audit Logon Success and Failure' must be enabled in Group Policy for Security-Auditing 4624 Events.
+- *Audit Logon Success and Failure* must be enabled in Group Policy for Security-Auditing 4624 Events.
-*LocalSessionManager Events require no pre-requisites.
+- LocalSessionManager Events require no pre-requisites.

     To import module, use:
 	```PowerShell